Endocrine markers complementing routine diagnostics of Adrenal Function

 ACTH and cortisol measurements are frequently used in the assessment of adrenocortical function and other disturbances of the hypothalamic-pituitary-adrenal (HPA) axis.

-These include the differential diagnosis of Cushing’s syndrome (CS), a large group of signs and symptoms due to prolonged and inappropriately high exposure to glucocorticoids, mainly cortisol 3.
+These include the screening and differential diagnosis of Cushing’s syndrome (CS), a large group of signs and symptoms due to prolonged and inappropriately high exposure to glucocorticoids, mainly cortisol 3.
 Many common signs of Cushing’s such as obesity, high blood pressure, and increased blood glucose are frequently observed today 4.
 In general, normal or high ACTH concentrations indicate pituitary or ectopic sources of ACTH, while low concentrations indicate an adrenal tumour secreting glucocorticoids 5.
 For the initial testing of CS, the Endocrine society recommends the following screening tests6: Urine free cortisol (UFC), late-night salivary cortisol, and the dexamethasone suppression test (DST).
-For UFC, levels below the upper limit of normal are considered a normal response7, while a cut-off at <1.8 µg/dL cortisol as an indication of suppressed serum levels during the DST.
+For UFC, levels below the upper limit of normal are considered a normal response7, while a cut-off at <1.8ug/dL is an indication of suppressed serum levels during the DST.
 Late-night saliva concentrations in healthy subjects should be at <0.1 to 0.2ug/dL8.